No. 111 Squadron RAF: Cold War

-The squadron was not reactivated until 2 December 1953 when it received Gloster Meteor F.8s at RAF North Weald.
-The Meteors were soon replaced with Hawker Hunters and Treble One moved to RAF Wattisham, Suffolk.
-They achieved international acclaim with their ‘Black Arrows’ aerobatic display team using the Hawker Hunter, under the command of Squadron Leader Roger Topp.
+The squadron was reactivated on 2 December 1953 at RAF North Weald with Squadron Leader Harry Pears in command.
+Conversion to the Gloster Meteor F.8s began and was completed in 3 months.
+In 1955 the Meteors were replaced with the Hawker Hunter F4 which in turn were replaced by the Hunter F6 by the end of 1956.
+On 19 February 1958 Treble One moved to RAF North Luffenham followed in quick succession to RAF Wattisham, Suffolk in June 1958.
+They achieved international acclaim with their 'Black Arrows' aerobatic display team using the Hawker Hunter, under the command of Squadron Leader Roger Topp.

-The squadron received the all-weather English Electric Lightning fighter in 1962 which it operated for 12 years.
-In 1965, under Squadron Leader George Black (later AVM) and fully equipped with Lightning F3's, it was chosen to provide a combined display with the Red Arrows for the Paris Air Show in June of that year.
+The squadron received its first two all-weather English Electric Lightning on 13 April 1961.
+Within two months a further seven had been delivered and by September the squadron was declared fully operational.
+The initial F1A aircraft were replaced by early 1965 with Lightning F3's.
+Under Squadron Leader George Black (later AVM) the squadron was chosen to provide a combined display with the Red Arrows for the Paris Air Show in June of that year.
 During the 2 to 3 months workup of the Diamond Nine formation plus a solo aerobatics Lightning, the squadron fielded 10 aircraft per day, a remarkable achievement for what was a somewhat difficult aircraft to service.
 In 1974, the squadron moved from RAF Wattisham after almost 18 years and re-equipped with the McDonnell Douglas Phantom FGR.2 at RAF Coningsby, before moving north to RAF Leuchars on 3 November 1975.